quintype/malibu/tutorial/custom-seo-metadata.md

 Each of the items returned by the getCustomSeoMetadata will return a tag that gets converted to HTML tag.

-Let's now call this getCustomSeoMetadata function to our load-data.js file like _"customSeo: getCustomSeoMetadata(data, pageType)"_
+Let's now call this getCustomSeoMetadata function to our load-data.js file like _customSeo: getCustomSeoMetadata(data, pageType)_

 You may now proceed to [Loading Fonts]({{"/tutorial/loading-fonts" | absolute_url}}) or jump to a recipe from the [Tutorial]({{"/tutorial" | absolute_url}}).